 I also enjoy working with groups of students developing short films for competitions and giving students the opportunity to share their talents and expertise.

-Hi I'm Angela Fraser and have been a teacher at T.I.S the last 12 years.
+Hi I'm Angela Fraser and have been a teacher at T.I.S the last 13 years.
 I'm proud to be a part of this incredible school and all the opportunities it offers.
 It is a special place.
 I'm a keen triathlete and a member of the Hawkes Bay Multisport Club.
 I am a mother of 2 gorgeous boys, and live in Taradale with my wonderful husband.
-For the last 3 years I have been employed as a part- time teacher.
-My role involves teaching or ORS students and working with their teachers and families.
-I am also part of the Board of Trustees which is an exciting role for me.
-I look forward to sharing all the learning success 2012 brings.
+For the last 4 years I have been employed as a part- time teacher.
+My role involves teaching ORS students and working with their teachers and families.

 Visual Arts Teacher